 What to Consider When Choosing One of the Best Renters Insurance Companies

-Unlike other insurance products, renters insurance may not be available from all insurance companies in all states.
-When shopping for the best renters insurance, renters should start by finding out if their state is included in the renters insurance company’s coverage area.
+Renters insurance may not be available from all insurance companies in all states, and availability may even be limited by ZIP code.
+When shopping for the best renters insurance, renters will want to begin by finding out whether their state is included in the renters insurance company’s coverage area.
 If not, they can quickly move on to the next company.
-This will save a lot of time when searching for renters insurance.
+This will save a lot of time and hassle when searching for a home renters insurance policy.
+In addition, some coverage options may not be available in every state, even if the insurance company provides renters insurance nationwide.
+Renters will want to check that any coverage they absolutely need is available in their exact location before proceeding with their chosen insurer.

 Additional Policies and Add-Ons

-When shopping for renters insurance, a renter may see options for specialty coverage for items such as jewelry or collectibles as well as identity theft protection or pet protection.
+When shopping for renters insurance, a renter may see options for specialty coverage for jewelry or collectibles in addition to identity theft protection or even pet protection.
 These coverage options are not all the same.
 For example, coverage specifically for jewelry typically requires an additional stand-alone policy separate from renters insurance coverage.
-That means it may have its own premium, deductible, and coverage limits.
-However, adding coverage for identity theft or pets is more likely to be an option a renter can add to an existing renters insurance policy.
-While this will result in an increase to the renters insurance policy premium, this additional coverage would likely be included under the renters insurance deductible and coverage limits.
+That means it may have its own premium, deductible (the amount a policyholder pays out of pocket before a claim is paid), and coverage limits.
+However, adding coverage for identity theft or damage caused by pets is more likely to be an option a policyholder can add to an existing renters insurance plan.
+Even so, add-on options will likely vary by insurance company, so renters may want to check that any extra coverage they want to purchase is available.

 AM Best Rating

-As a renter shops for the best renters insurance, many companies may mention their AM Best rating.
-AM Best is a credit rating agency, and the company is recognized as a credible source for evaluating an insurance company’s financial strength.
-Knowing an insurance company’s financial strength is an important indicator of the company’s ability to pay the claims of its customers.
-AM Best ratings typically fall between A+ (superior) and D (poor).
+As renters shop around for the best renters insurance, they may notice that many companies mention their AM Best rating.
+AM Best is a credit-rating agency that is widely recognized as a credible source for evaluating the financial strength of insurance companies.
+An insurance company’s financial strength is an important indicator of the company’s ability to pay out claims to its customers.
+AM Best insurance ratings fall between A++ (superior) and D (poor).
 Some ratings may include extra plus marks that may separate them from competitors.
-However, insurance companies with a rating of B+ (good) or higher is a good indication the insurance company will be a solid choice for renters insurance.
+However, an insurance company with a rating of B+ (good) or higher is a good indication the insurance company will be a solid choice for renters insurance.

-Reviewing customer complaints about a renters insurance company can also provide insight into how well it treats its customers and pays claims.
+Reviewing customer complaints about a renters insurance company can provide renters with insight into how well it treats its customers and pays out claims.
 There are two critical resources for this information.
 The first is the National Association of Insurance Commissioners, which maintains a database of complaints about insurance companies.
-Just enter the insurance company’s information on the Consumer Insurance Search page, and then choose the Complaint Trend Report.
-A renter also can check to see the company’s J.D.
+Renters simply need to enter the insurance company’s information on the Consumer Insurance Search page, choose “Click for Report Options,” and then ”Go to Complaint Trend Report.”
+They can also check to see the company’s J.D.
 Power ranking.
 J.D.
 Power analyzes a variety of consumer data to determine a company’s customer satisfaction ranking.

 Our Top Picks